az-digitalag/Rainman-swp/README.md

-# Soil water potential at RainManSR
+# Leveraging <i>in situ</i> sensors for soil water release curves
-This repository hosts time-series of soil data (VWC and water potential) provided by Joel Biederman and Fangyue Zhang and code to (1) explore the data, (2) interactively visualize the data in a Shiny app, and (3) model the VWC-SWP relationship and derive Van Genuchten parameters.
+This repository hosts time-series of soil data (VWC and water potential) provided by Joel Biederman and Fangyue Zhang to address how to derive soil moisture release curves from paired <i>in situ</i> sensors of volumetric water content (VWC) and soil water potential (SWP).
+The [incubator proposal](https://docs.google.com/document/d/1IWLPrM-9FJBcEZBZ_9FvtPL6JcJhNUR6HLwgwzTGFv4/edit) describes the initial scope of work, which expanded to include the following:

+(1) explore whether daily or half-hourly data was more suitable for moisture release curves

+(2) interactively visualize the data in a [Shiny app](https://viz.datascience.arizona.edu/rainman-soildata/)

+(3) [model](https://viz.datascience.arizona.edu/VG_curves/) the VWC-SWP relationship and derive Van Genuchten parameters

+(4) create a function with a look up table to convert in VWC into SWP for RainMan soils

 ## Data description
 There are about 50 VWC sensors and 6 SWP sensors installed.
 The 6 SWP sensors are matched with 6 SWC sensors in 2 plots and at 3 depths in profile, for the S1 and S4 treatments.
-Tsoil is also provided for screening, correcting, or interpreting diurnal or temperature induced oscillations, which mostly occur in the SWP data at dry values.
+Soil temperature is also provided for screening, correcting, or interpreting diurnal or temperature induced oscillations, which mostly occur in the SWP data at dry values.

 Key dates include:
 - April/May 2019, plot construction and installation of most VWC sensors
 - August 2019, SWP sensors installed
 - 10/1/2019, start of data provided
 - 10/31/2019, large irrigation applied to prep for transplant
-- 11/1/2019, 30 Digitaria californica (Arizona cottontop) transplanted to plot.
+- 11/1/2019, 30 <i>Digitaria californica</i> (Arizona cottontop) transplanted to plot.
 Plots then receive natural rainfall + irrigation every 1-2 weeks
 - May 2020, irrigation ceased and roofs installed
 - 7/13/2020, irrigation treatments (temporal repackaging of summer precipitation, S1-S4) applied.
 Each house contains 3 replicates of each of 4 summer treatments (12 plots per house, 5 houses)
 - 10/1/2020, separate winter rainfall treatments ended and all plots have received equal winter treatments, applied every 2 weeks

-## File structure
+## Repository description

 - `data/` contains csv files provided by Fangyue
   - `Daily_Rain_Gage.csv` and `Daily_Raingage_02262022.csv` contain daily total precip from an on-site gauge